scipy/scipy/doc/source/dev/distributing.rst

 Scipy only reports its dependency on Numpy via ``install_requires`` if Numpy isn't installed at all on a system.
-This will only change when there are either 32-bit and 64-bit Windows wheels for Numpy on PyPi or when ``pip upgrade`` becomes available (with sane behavior, unlike ``pip install -U``, see `this PR
+This will only change when there are either 32-bit and 64-bit Windows wheels for Numpy on PyPI or when ``pip upgrade`` becomes available (with sane behavior, unlike ``pip install -U``, see `this PR
 <https://github.com/pypa/pip/pull/3194>`_).
 For more details, see